learninglab-dev/the-resources/data/work/heyalexa.md

  - In order to customize your invocation word on Amazon, you need to save the model and then rebuild it.
 It takes a few seconds to upload to Alexa, so be patient!
  - Make sure that your Alexa speaks in English (US) because it considers different accents, like UK and AUS, to be different languages.

 **After understanding how custom commands can be created through Voiceflow, we decided to delve deeper and make the functionality more useful.
-We want Alexa to be able to retrieve any record from our database of choice based on some "intent." **
+We want Alexa to be able to retrieve any record from our database of choice based on some "intent."
+To do this, we referred to this link. **

+ -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEyMDY4OTkxNSwxNDk5NDYzMDcyLC0xMj
-AzNzk2MDksMTQ0MTk0Njc1MSwxNTMzNTE4OTg5LDE5Mjc1ODY0
-NDAsLTY5MzA1OTExLDE0MDc1NjkyNDYsMzU3OTk0MzA0LC00Nz
-k4NjExNzAsLTExMzI5NDQwOTgsMTEzMDAwMjU0OSwxNTIzMzA2
-Mzg0LC0xNDAwMDYzMjg3LC01MzI0NTkwNzEsLTgwNTgxOTE2Ml
-19
+eyJoaXN0b3J5IjpbNjg1Mzg2NTYyLDE0OTk0NjMwNzIsLTEyMD
+M3OTYwOSwxNDQxOTQ2NzUxLDE1MzM1MTg5ODksMTkyNzU4NjQ0
+MCwtNjkzMDU5MTEsMTQwNzU2OTI0NiwzNTc5OTQzMDQsLTQ3OT
+g2MTE3MCwtMTEzMjk0NDA5OCwxMTMwMDAyNTQ5LDE1MjMzMDYz
+ODQsLTE0MDAwNjMyODcsLTUzMjQ1OTA3MSwtODA1ODE5MTYyXX
+0=
 -->